jedisct1/libsodium-doc/advanced/sha-2_hash_function.md

-# The SHA-2 hash function family
+# The SHA-2 hash functions family

 The SHA-256 and SHA-512 functions are provided for interoperability with other applications.